learnbin.net nav logo

 1. Starch

 Starch is the main stored food in plants.
-The building blocks monosaccharide of starch is α- Glucose.
-Starch is a mixture of two polysaccharides of Amylose and Amylopectin.
+The building block monosaccharide of starch is α- Glucose.
+Starch is a mixture of two polysaccharides, Amylose and Amylopectin.

-There are high amylose starches that contain 52-75% amylose.
-And some starches contain 100% amylopectin and are referred to as waxy starches.
+• There are high amylose starches that contain 52-75% amylose.
+Some starches contain 100% amylopectin and are referred to as waxy starches.

 Starch gelatinization